Discount retailer's plans more stores across the Middle East over the next five years

 The company, owned by British holding company Lion Capital, chose Dubai “because of the huge potential for HEMA and its interesting geographical location between Europe and Asia,” said Richard Flint, director, International HEMA.

 “Dubai’s retail landscape is dominated by a large number of luxury stores, while the local population, which consists primarily of families, has a great need for stores with affordable and high-quality products.
-HEMA has therefore decided to join forces with a specialised partner to open its first stores in Dubai and other countries in that region in the years ahead,” he added.For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+HEMA has therefore decided to join forces with a specialised partner to open its first stores in Dubai and other countries in that region in the years ahead,” he added.retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.